-- 3 lbs of seville or bitter oranges (about 12 oranges)
+- 3 pounds (1.36 kg) of seville or bitter oranges (6 to 12 oranges, depending on the size of the oranges)

 - 2 lemons - 1 regular lemon and 1 Meyer lemon

-- 4 to 5 cups white granulated sugar
+- 5 to 6 cups white granulated sugar (or more to taste)

-- 1 wide 5 or 6-quart pan (stainless steel or copper with stainless steel lining, not aluminum which will leach, hard anodized is okay)
+- 1 wide 6 to 8-quart pan (stainless steel or copper with stainless steel lining, do not use aluminum which will leach, hard anodized aluminum is okay)